Car insurance for young drivers

 “Young driver car insurance” isn’t a separate type of car insurance policy – after all, young drivers’ car insurance needs are usually no different from those of older drivers.
 But when car insurance experts talk about young drivers, they typically mean people between the ages of 17 and 25.

 While the cover they need is the same as older drivers, younger drivers are considered much higher risk than other groups.
 This means they’ll usually pay more for the same level of cover.
-In fact, according to the latest figures from the Association of British Insurers (ABI), drivers aged 18-20 pay 3 or 4 times as much as those in their 50s and 60s.
+In fact, according to the latest figures from the Association of British Insurers (ABI), drivers aged 18-20 pay around 3 times as much as those in their 50s and 60s.

 The good news is that, as with any other age group, there are plenty of ways for young drivers to cut the cost of car insurance.